microsoft/vivainsights/README.md

 43 Integrate analysis of Viva Insights data with your R workflow seamlessly

 This library is compatible with the latest implementation of the Viva Insights Analyst Workbench.
-For the R library compatible with the legacy implementation, please visit <https://microsoft.github.io/wpa/> or <https://github.com/microsoft/wpa/> for the GitHub repository.
+For the R library compatible with the legacy implementation, please visit the **wpa** package [website](https://microsoft.github.io/wpa/) or [GitHub repository](https://github.com/microsoft/wpa/) .

 ## Related repositories